 Controlling the cost of direct and indirect purchases and leveraging the potential savings have become a major source of competitive advantage for companies in today's world.
 One of the key steps in keeping spending under control is taking an in-depth look at the company's data, which can significantly raise the performance bar when used correctly.

-By analysing the total cost of ownership, it would appear that Class C purchases (which are non-recurring and non-strategic by definition) represent 70% on average of a company's total hidden costs, alongside Class B (20%) and Class A purchases (10%).
+By analysing the total cost of ownership, it would appear that Class C purchases, as known as tail spend (which are non-recurring and non-strategic by definition) represent 70% on average of a company's total hidden costs, alongside Class B (20%) and Class A purchases (10%).

-With Class C purchases, there is a large and extremely varied range of factors that generate hidden costs, including the number of suppliers (i.e. several deliveries and transactions), checking orders against invoices, non-standard purchases, errors and returns, losses and thefts.
+With Tail spend, there is a large and extremely varied range of factors that generate hidden costs, including the number of suppliers (i.e. several deliveries and transactions), checking orders against invoices, non-standard purchases, errors and returns, losses and thefts.

-Therefore, only 8% of companies currently believe that they have an effective process for managing their Class C1 purchases.
+Therefore, only 8% of companies currently believe that they have an effective process for managing their Tail spend.

 Data: an invaluable asset for procurement departments

-Organisations can combine their information system with the appropriate business intelligence solution to collect and compile the data needed to analyse the different types of Class C purchasing behaviour based on six key cost control strategies:
+Organisations can combine their information system with the appropriate business intelligence solution to collect and compile the data needed to analyse the different types of Tail spend behaviour based on six key cost control strategies:

 - Deploy the agreement